 2016 E.R.
 Frank Award

-Dr. James W. Carpenter, Manhattan, Kansas, has been selected as the recipient of the 2016 E.R.
+Dr. James W. Carpenter, Manhattan, Kansas, was selected as the recipient of the 2016 E.R.
 Frank Award by the K-State College of Veterinary Medicine and Veterinary Alumni Association.
-The award is presented during the 78th Annual Conference for Veterinarians on June 5.
+The award was presented during the 78th Annual Conference for Veterinarians on June 5, 2016.
 The E.R.
 Frank Award is presented to a faculty member who displays meritorious service to the college as well as the same professional essence of Dr. Frank, a longtime faculty member in equine surgery and a K-State alumnus.
 Nominees must have at least a 15-year relationship with the college, possess a noteworthy record of service and display an unassuming and unpretentious manner throughout their careers.

 Dr. Carpenter has been a clinical and research veterinarian for 40 years in the field of exotic animal, wildlife (including endangered species) and zoo animal medicine, and has assisted in developing an internationally-recognized program in Zoological Medicine at Kansas State University.
 He has trained 38 interns and residents, has authored more than 170 scientific papers, 40 book chapters, and 240 proceedings articles.
 Before coming to Kansas State University in 1989, he headed the U.S. Fish and Wildlife Endangered Species Propagation Program at the Patuxent Wildlife Research Center in Maryland for 15 years.
 In 2013, the Veterinary Health Center (KSU College of Veterinary Medicine) named the new veterinary facility at Manhattan’s Sunset Zoo the “James W. Carpenter Clinic at Sunset Zoo.”